Skip to main content

 Spatial Mapping & Localization

-The Magic Leap 2 utilizes the three world cameras and the depth camera to map and localize itself in the physical world.
+The Magic Leap 2 utilizes its three world cameras and depth camera to map and localize itself in the physical world.
 Device sensors scan the MagicLeap 2 user’s environment, process that information, and use it to create a digital representation of the physical world.
 The Magic Leap device uses depth, distinct features within the environment, clear planes like walls, ceilings, floors, and architectural occlusion to build a map of the real-world environment and then determine the device’s position and orientation within that environment (called ‘localization’).
 Apps can use this representation to place digital objects that may persist across sessions and occlude rendering.

 Spatial maps can be leveraged by developers to know where to place digital content such that it appears to be anchored in physical space.
 Map data can be used to simulate physics-based interactions with the user’s physical environment, as well as digital character path planning and navigation.
 Map data can even be shared across multiple MagicLeap devices to enable multi-user co-located experiences where all users share the same virtual map of the same physical space.